Getting a complete thyroid hormone blood test is critical to understanding and evaluating your thyroid function.

 The standard reference range usually varies between 9.0 to 25.0

-This is another syndrome were TSH levels can falsely predict peripheral tissue levels of thyroid hormone.
+This is another syndrome where TSH levels can falsely predict peripheral tissue levels of thyroid hormone.

 In most cases, you will probably have to ask for the reverse T3 to be tested as this is not a standard thyroid test providers are used to ordering.

 Remember to evaluate your reverse T3 in conjunction with both the TSH and free T3 levels.

 Reverse T3 levels are closely associated with weight loss and metabolism:

-The more rapid you lose weight the higher your reverse T3 will be and the slower your metabolism will be.
+The more rapidly you lose weight the higher your reverse T3 will be and the slower your metabolism will be.

 This usually occurs with extreme calorie restriction.

-The example above is from a patient who just finished the HCG diet who presented with rapid weight gain and symptoms of hypothyroidism.
+The example above is from a patient who just finished the HCG diet and presented with rapid weight gain and symptoms of hypothyroidism.

-This high reverse T3 is likely a compensatory reaction from the dramatic drop in weight and meant to help lower her metabolism to "protect" the body from the rapid weight loss.
+This high reverse T3 is likely a compensatory reaction from the dramatic drop in weight and is meant to help lower her metabolism to “protect” the body from the rapid weight loss.

-Safe weight loss does not result in this type of rise in the reverse T3.
+Safe weight loss does not result in this type of rising in the reverse T3.

 Your free T4, while not the active thyroid hormone metabolite, still has value and is worth evaluating.